kurtn3x/EframeOverlay/README.md

 A Simple Overlay using the Eframe Template / Egui.
 Can be used for drawing overlays over games or other stuff.
-Is a transparent window that lets all input pass trough, so it doesnt block any input.
+It's a transparent window that lets all input pass trough, so it doesnt block any input.
 Only allows input if hovering over buttons for example.

 Simply a showcase, wanted to use this to build a bigger app but Rust is the wrong language for what i want.